leogallego/instruqt-wyfp-2024-solve/lifecycle-scritps/writing-first-playbook-summit-2024/09-playbook-templates/assignment.md

 Open the `system_setup.yml` playbook and modify it to include the following task right before the `handlers` section:

 > [!WARNING]
 > We are only showing the task to add.
-Pay atention to the indentation!
+Pay atention to the indentation and maintain the same format as the other tasks, leave a blank line above and a blank line below the task!

 ```

     - name: Update MOTD from Jinja2 Template
       ansible.builtin.template:
         src: templates/motd.j2
         dest: /etc/motd

 ```

 > [!IMPORTANT]
-> If you run into issues, you will find the full `system_setup.yml` playbook at the end.
-Look for the **💡 Solution playbook** section in the right sidebar.
+> If you run into issues adding the task, you will find the full `system_setup.yml` playbook at the end of this sidebar.
+Look for the **💡 Solution playbook** section.

 ☑️ Task 4 - Run the playbook